 As a previous NCAA Athlete and childcare provider, I have a unique background and teaching style that will help your child succeed inside and outside the classroom.
 Being an athlete, you learn how to handle different responsibilities all at once-your personal life, athletics, and academia.
 With that, you have to learn to adjust time management skills, discipline, and confidence.
 These skills are essential to everyday life; it is important a child learns them now early on so he or she can only improve these skills.
 I apply these to a child's tutoring session from day 1; when the student and I are done with however many sessions, the child will be applying these skills to all aspects of his/her life.
 It might not be easy but I will work with the child until he/she feels comfortable and confident!
 While working with kids and being hands-on as a nanny, I learned how to make learning fun.
 A child's education is so important!
 If you do not make it fun or make it seem like it is something exciting and/or worth while, the child will lose interest.
 A child needs to know how important and how far their education can take them!
 Majoring in psychology, specializing in child development and neurology, I learned not only how important teachers are in a child's life but the best way in which information is retained while learning.
 An educator can have such a powerful impact on a child's life; it is important to find a positive, enthusiastic, and passionate teacher that wants your child to succeed.
 I'd love to your young adult succeed in school!
 I believe I have all the right tools.

-Elmhurst College - BS, Psychology
+Undergraduate Degree: Elmhurst College - Bachelor of Science, Psychology

 What is your teaching philosophy?

 "We are what we repeatedly do.
 Excellence, then, is not an act, but a habit."
 I believe this quote is 100% true!
 When I work with my students, I not only help them with their material but I give them study tips and help them learn better study skills; additionally, I try to teach my students skills that can be used daily, not only with their school work but applied to their own lives as well!